Table of Contents

 Note

-Layer discovery will fail if variables referenced in dependencies are not set in the environment.
+Layer discovery will fail if variables referenced in dependencies are not set.

 Important

-Environment variable dependencies are evaluated during layer discovery, not during layer variable expansion.
+Variable dependencies are evaluated during layer discovery, not during layer variable expansion.
 This ensures dependencies are resolved before layer processing begins.
-Because of this, only variables already present in the environment can be used in layer dependencies.
+Only variables set in the config file or on the command line can be used in layer dependencies.

 All dependencies are always included, i.e. variable names result in actual layer names at build-time.
 For example, ${ARCH}-toolchain always results in a dependency, but the specific layer name depends on the ARCH environment variable value.